Jane Edwards MBACP (Accred) Dip Couns., MSc Couns

 For my website and wellbeing blog go to www.edinburghcounsellingpartnership.org

 In counselling/psychotherapy we work together on the issues you want to look at.
 It is important that we reach a shared understanding of what you are bringing and its meaning to you.
 Establishing a good working relationship is crucial to our work together being effective.
 I set aside my own assumptions so we can look at your life from your perspective.
 Counselling provides a space where you can cope with crises, address specific problems, find new strength, make decisions and improve relationships.

 What do I offer?

-I offer open ended counselling/psychotherapy with individuals and couples, supervision and training.
+I offer open ended counselling/psychotherapy with adults, children, young people and couples along with supervision and training.
 You may be seeking short term therapy of 4-6 sessions, if so, we can work in a highly focused way to maximise what you get out of these sessions.
 For some, longer term work often over several months is preferred and in this form of therapy we can explore more deeply the issues you are bringing and the changes you seek.
 My aim is always to work in a way that combines professionalism with compassion.
 Understanding, warmth, empathy, honesty and respect are foundational to my work.

 What difference does counselling make?

 Previous clients have reported that through our sessions they have gained increased confidence, self-esteem, self-acceptance and improved work performance.
 Difficulties with anxiety have decreased and they have gained tools to deal with anxiety when it does occur.
 Many feel less alone and have been able to make positive changes in relationships.
 For those with addictions, there have been changes in their relationship with substances such as stopping, decreasing or increased understanding of why they use substances.